History of AFC Ajax: Gloria Ajax: European dominance and treble

 In the following years, Ajax established itself as the foremost club in European football.
 Romanian coach Stefan Kovacs replaced Michels in 1971, while Rijnders and Vasović departed in the same year; Van Dijk departed in 1972.
 Such changes in the side and management did not disrupt the success of the club, however, with Ajax completing the treble of European Cup, Dutch National Championship and the KNVB Cup in 1972 to which was added the Intercontinental Cup.
-In 1973, Ajax won a third consecutive European Cup and another Dutch championship; however, failure in the KNVB Cup meant Ajax missed out on a second consecutive treble.
+In 1973, Ajax won a third consecutive European Cup and another Dutch championship; however, defeat in the KNVB Cup meant Ajax missed out on a second consecutive treble.

 The departure of Johan Cruyff for Barcelona in 1973 signalled the end of the period of success, effectively ending the reign of the so-called "12 Apostles," the typical starting XI of Heinz Stuy, Wim Suurbier, Barry Hulshoff, Horst Blankenburg, Ruud Krol, Arie Haan, Johan Neeskens, Gerrie Mühren, Sjaak Swart, Johan Cruyff and Piet Keizer, plus the usual 12th man, usually Ruud Suurendonk until 1972, then Johnny Rep. Whereas clubs like Real Madrid, Bayern Munich, Internazionale, Arsenal, Juventus and Independiente were beaten by Ajax between 1971 and 1973, failure in the European Cup at the hands of CSKA Sofia in late 1973 signalled the decline of Ajax in European football.

+Ajax's attempts to find a replacement for Cruyff after his departure proved difficult.
+A bid for Tom Lund, who had become established on the Norway national football team, but who at club level played at Norwegian tier 3 with Lillestrøm SK at the time, fell through as Lund didn't want to commit to a long contract abroad.

-Nevertheless, the "Total Football" that they had propagated became a lasting memory for many football fans, contributing to the Dutch national team reaching the final of the 1974 FIFA World Cup using similar tactics.
+Nevertheless, the "Total Football" that they had propagated became a lasting memory for many football fans, contributing to the Netherlands national team reaching the final of the 1974 FIFA World Cup using similar tactics.
 The decline of Ajax and the loss to the West Germans in the World Cup Final saw the end of the Total Football era.
 Years later, Ajax manager Tomislav Ivić would dub the era Gloria Ajax, illustrating the impact of the team's years at the pinnacle of European football.